nhathao512/Movie-ReactJS/README.md

 - **Responsive Design:**
   - Carousel is implemented to adapt to various screen sizes.

-## License
+## ⚖️ License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the [License](LICENSE.md).

+## Thank you for visiting this repository!
+Feel free to clone, explore, and contribute ❤️.